harshasrinivas/cli-github/README.md

                     Get the file structure from the repo link URL -R README, --readme README
-                    Get the raw version of the repository readme file from repo link URL
+                    Get the raw version of the repository readme file from repo link URL -re RELEASES, --releases RELEASES
+                 	Get the list of releases from repo link
 ```